jouellnyc/UART/sim800L/README.md

 ## Takeaways/ Learnings
 - Keep your costs low and test out vendors before commiting.
 They tend to believe "Everything is Awesome".
+- Not sure who to believe really.
+Hologram definitely worked, it should not have stopped.
+- I have had mostly good experience with Aliexpress, this is making me doubt the suppliers quite a bit more.

 ## References

 ## SIM800L Resources